-Dr. George began her career as a laboratory technician at the George Washington University and joined the United States Army as a deputy intelligence officer in 1989.
-She served in the Army until 1992, rising to become the security and intelligence officer for Battalion S-2, a platoon leader, and a company executive officer.
-During her service, Dr. George was deployed to serve as a part of Operation Desert Storm, where her intelligence work and public health background helped influence her battalion’s response to the possible presence of anthrax in missiles present in Iraqi military camps.
-Realizing that the Army separated medical intelligence from other forms of intelligence work, she developed an interest in combining her areas of expertise to better serve the United States and the global intelligence community.
-As someone with both military leadership and public health and policy experience, Dr. George has dedicated her civilian career to roles focused on biodefense and homeland security.
+Dr. George began her career as a laboratory technician at the George Washington University and joined the U.S. Army as a military intelligence officer in 1989.
+She served in the Army until 1992, rising to become a battalion security and intelligence officer, a combat platoon leader, and a company executive officer.
+During her service, Dr. George deployed to Saudi Arabia and Iraq as a part of Operation Desert Storm, where her public health background helped her battalion’s response to the possible presence of anthrax in Iraqi SCUD missiles.
+Realizing that the Army separated medical intelligence from other forms of intelligence work, she developed an interest in combining her areas of expertise to better serve the United States and the global community.
+As someone with military leadership, public health, and policy experience, Dr. George has dedicated her civilian career to biodefense, homeland security, and national security.

-From 1996 until 1997, Dr. George was a program analyst for the Association of Schools and Programs of Public Health.
-She became the director of the National Coalition for Adult Immunization, a project of the National Foundation for Infectious Diseases, in 1998, and joined the Association of Public Health Laboratories in 1999 as director of emergency preparedness and response.
-Dr. George remained with the Association of Public Health Laboratories until 2001, when she was named a senior program officer for the Nuclear Threat Initiative’s biological programs division, a role she would hold for the next two years.
-She briefly served as the homeland security division manager and managing director for Analytic Services, Inc., and became the director of public health security at DFI International, a Washington-based consultancy, in 2005.
+Dr. George became the director of the National Coalition for Adult Immunization, at the National Foundation for Infectious Diseases, in 1998, and joined the Association of Public Health Laboratories in 1999 as director of emergency preparedness and response.
+She remained with the Association of Public Health Laboratories until 2001, when she was named a senior program officer for biological programs at the Nuclear Threat Initiative, a role she would hold for the next two years.
+Dr. George served as managing director of the ANSER Institute for Homeland Security and threats division manager of the Homeland Security Institute at Analytic Services Inc., and became the director of public health security at DFI International, a Washington-based consultancy, in 2005.

-Dr. George entered the public policy sphere in 2007 as a senior professional staff member for the United States House of Representatives’ House Homeland Security Committee, and in 2010 she was named staff director for intelligence for the information sharing and terrorism risk assessment subcommittee.
-For the next four years, she was the analytic director of CENTRA Technology, Inc., departing in 2015 to become the principal of Strategic Operational Solutions, Inc. Dr. George has been involved with the Bipartisan Commission on Biodefense since 2014, serving as co-director before assuming her current role in 2018.
+Dr. George entered the public policy sphere in 2007 as professional staff and then senior professional staff for the U.S. House of Representatives’ Committee on Homeland Security, and in 2010, she was named staff director for its intelligence, information sharing, and terrorism risk assessment subcommittee.
+Thereafter, she was an analytic director at CENTRA Technology Inc., departing in 2015 to become a principal of Strategic Operational Solutions, Inc. Dr. George has been involved with the Bipartisan Commission on Biodefense since 2014, serving as co-director before assuming her current role in 2018 as executive director.

-Dr. George has written extensively for journals and professional publications including Frontiers in Biotechnology, the Vanderbilt Journal of Transnational Law, and Biodefense Quarterly, and has been an invited speaker at numerous conferences and symposia.
-In recognition of her career accomplishments, she has been presented with awards from the Federal Bureau of Investigation and the Department of Homeland Security, and is heavily decorated for her Army service, including two National Defense Service Medals and a Bronze Service Star.
-Dr. George credits her success to tenacity, hard work, and a commitment to change, and looks forward to continuing her career at the intersection of public health and public policy with a focus on pandemic containment and intentional biological weapons mitigation.
+Dr. George has written for journals and professional publications including Frontiers in Biotechnology, the Vanderbilt Journal of Transnational Law, and Biodefense Quarterly, and has been an invited speaker at numerous conferences and symposia.
+In recognition of her career accomplishments, she has been presented with awards from the Federal Bureau of Investigation, the Department of Health and Human Services, and the Department of Homeland Security, and received decorations for her Army service, including a National Defense Service Medal, Army Commendation Medal, two Army Achievement Medals, Kuwait Liberation Medal, and Southwest Asia Service Medal with Bronze Service Star.
+Dr. George credits her success to tenacity, hard work, and commitment to change, and looks forward to continuing her policy career at the intersection of public health and national security with a focus on pandemic containment and biological weapons mitigation.